veden/Rampant/README.md

 # Version History

 0.15.6 -
-- Feature: Nocturnal Mode - causes Rampant attacks waves to only spawn at night.
+- Feature: Nocturnal Mode - Causes Rampant attacks waves to only spawn at night.
 Best use with daylight Extender mod.

 0.15.5 -
 - Tweak: Increased ai refund from 2 to 3